42sixsolutions/deckster/README.md

     -If `data-col-expand` is greater than `data-col-max`, then `data-col-expand` will be implicitly shortened to `data-col-max`.

     -Otherwise, the card's dimensions are altered when expanded.

+4. Hide Card

+    To hide a card, set the `data-hidden` attribute to `true`.

+    Notes:

+    - If the content loaded from `data-url` is empty, and the card's existing content is empty, then the card will not be shown in the deck.